OpenGeoscience/database_assetstore/README.rst

 * *filters* - a JSON list of filters to apply.
 Each filter is a list or an object.
 If a list, the filter is of the form [(field or object with function or value), (operator), (value or object with field, function, or value)].
 If a filter is specified with an object, it needs either "field", "func" and "param", or "lvalue" for the left side, "operator", and either "value" or "rfunc" and "rparam" for the right side.
 The operator is optional, and if not specified is the equality test.
 The "field" and "value" entries can be objects with "field", "value" or "func" and "param".

+  Alternately, a filter can be a group of filters that are combined via either "and" or "or".
+A grouping filter must be an object, either with "group" specifying "and" or "or" and "value" containing a list of filters, or with a single key of either "and" or "or" which contains a list of filters.
+Grouping filters can be nested to any depth.

   Operators are dependant of field datatypes and the database connector that is used.
 The following operators are available:

   * eq (=)
   * ne (!=, <>)
   * gte (>=, min)